 Mike Williams is quite literally one of the orphans of the storm as he arrives at the Sherman Ranch.* When relatives cannot be located he becomes Slim and Jess’ ward, thanks to the fortuitous arrival of Mrs. Daisy Cooper.** She quickly takes Mike and the two bachelors in hand as she turns the ranch house into a home.

 Mike, quickly dubbed “Tiger,” is a typically energetic young lad.
-He enjoys fishing, excels at getting dirty, and has a fondness for the local domestic and wild animals.
+He enjoys fishing, excels at getting dirty, and has the same kind of fondness for the local domestic and wild animals as Andy.
 Baths should be confined to those that are a side benefit of swimming in the lake within hearing distance of the ranch house triangle.
 He would not want to miss “Aunt” Daisy’s wonderful meals, especially one of ham hocks, potato salad and pie.
 A good student, he still would rather pick up a fishing pole than go to Laramie to attend the Laramie District School.

 Mike provides a fresh and honest outlook on life, relatively unencumbered by the experiences meted out to the adults who surround him.
 While physically resembling Slim, he shares Jess’ need for a stable family life and is concerned that something may happen to upset his newfound contentment.
 Even being locked in the cupboard when danger looms is a small price to pay for the home he has found.
 Especially since “Aunt” Daisy keeps the cookies there!